State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

 With STATEFUL-BASELINE and the sort task, one can observe that the two write modes were often intermixed.
 Thus, content-based addressing and dynamic memory allocation were used simultaneously when accessing the memory.
-The encoding and decoding phases showed here a similar behavior.
-However, the other methods -- which also yielded a better generalization performance -- showed a clear separation between the two write modes.
+The encoding and decoding phases showed a similar behaviour.
+However, the other methods --- which also yielded better generalisation performance --- showed a clear separation between the two write modes.
 With them, the DNC used predominantly dynamic memory allocation during the encoding phase and content-based writing during the decoding phase.
-The read mode showed a similar behavior: the read modes of STATEFUL-BASELINE were intermixed, whereas the read modes of the other methods were well separated.
-The methods except STATEFUL-BASELINE used predominantly sequential reading during the encoding phase and content-based reading during the decoding phase.
-This could reflect a strategy where the DNC monotonously stored the input data via dynamic memory allocation during the encoding phase and did the actual sorting task in the decoding phase as indicated by content-based reading and writing.
-Furthermore, it is observable that networks trained with methods other than STATEFUL-BASELINE also tended to intermixed read/write modes when the achieved performance was low.
+The read mode showed a similar behaviour: the read modes of STATEFUL-BASELINE were intermixed, whereas the read modes of the other methods were well separated.
+The methods, except STATEFUL-BASELINE, used predominantly sequential reading during the encoding phase and content-based reading during the decoding phase.
+This could reflect a strategy where the DNC stored the input data via dynamic memory allocation during the encoding phase and performed the actual sorting task in the decoding phase.
+Furthermore, DNCs trained with methods other than STATEFUL-BASELINE also tended to intermix read/write modes when the achieved performance was low.
 Thus, the intermixing of access modes was associated with the STATEFUL-BASELINE method and/or suboptimal performance.

-An intermixing of read and write modes can also be observed for the copy task in most networks with low performance.
-For networks with high performance, the write mode during the encoding phase was predominantly dynamic memory allocation.
+An intermixing of read and write modes can also be observed for the copy task in most DNC instances with low performance.
+For DNC instances with high performance, the write mode during the encoding phase was predominantly dynamic memory allocation.
 However, for the decoding phase, the dynamic memory allocation was often mixed with content-based addressing.
 This was reversed for the read mode.
 During the encoding phase, content-based addressing was often intermixed with sequential addressing; and during the decoding phase, mostly sequential addressing was used.
-A predominant usage of dynamic memory allocation during the encoding phase and sequential reading during the decoding phase suggests a monotonic memory access strategy during both phases and is expected with a copy task.
+The predominant use of dynamic memory allocation during the encoding phase and sequential reading during the decoding phase suggests a continuous and steady memory access during both phases, which is expected for a copy task.